+As of 2019, the District has adopted MFLs for 124 priority water bodies in the NTBWUCA and nearly 97 percent of these MFLs are being met.
 In the Tampa Bay region, the District has identified recovery strategies associated with MFLs in the Northern Tampa Bay, Dover/Plant City and Southern WUCAs.

-The NTBWUCA was

-established to address adverse impacts to water resources from groundwater pumping.
+The NTBWUCA was established to address adverse impacts to water resources from groundwater pumping and surface water withdrawals.
 The NTBWUCA encompasses all of Pinellas and Pasco counties, and those portions of Hillsborough County north of Highway 60.
-The first phase of the District's recovery strategy for restoring water resources called for reduced pumping from Tampa Bay Water's regional wellfields and providing financial incentives for construction of alternative water supply projects.
-In the NTBWUCA, these efforts have produced to date more than 140 mgd of new alternative water sources and allowed for groundwater withdrawals to be reduced by more than 60 mgd.
+The first phase of the District's recovery strategy for restoring water resources within the NTBWUCA called for reduced pumping from Tampa Bay Water's regional wellfields and providing financial incentives for construction of alternative water supply projects.
+To date, these efforts have produced more than 140 mgd of new alternative water sources and allowed for groundwater withdrawals to be reduced by more than 60 mgd.